 French is useful for learning other languages.
 Plus, you may already know 15,000 French words!Did you know that a significant portion of modern-day English vocabulary is derived from French?
 It’s also a good base for learning other languages, especially Romance languages, like Spanish, Italian, Portuguese, and Romanian.
 Believe me, I breezed through college Italian simply because I had seven prior years of French language education.
 A++ right here!

 Although we are a little biased here at the Center, we applaud becoming a polyglot* no matter which language you’re learning, or how young or old you start.
-After all, our mission is to inspire our diverse community to explore, understand, and embrace today’s global world.
+After all, our mission is to inspire our diverse community to explore, understand, and embrace today’s interconnected world.
 But if this post hasn’t convinced you that the French language is worth considering, then I invite you to come to the Center (we are open to public) to see how big the Francophone world is and all it has to offer.

 * A polyglot is someone who knows or speaks multiple languages.
 There's an old joke that someone who speaks four languages is quadrilingual, a speaker of three languages is trilingual, someone with two languages is bilingual, and someone who knows only one language is American or British.
 Very funny…